Book Launch: How to Launch a Book for More Sales [Printable Checklist]

 Your book starts ranking as soon as someone buys a copy.
 Every purchase of your book pushes the ranking up the ladder.
 As a book moves up, it jumps ahead of the other books in your selected category.
 The rankings are based on recent sales and Amazon favors a book that is getting consistent, ongoing sales.

-A book that runs a promo and gets 200 sales in one day, but then nothing else for the week, will not perform as well as a book that gets the same number of downloads over the course of a ten-day period.
+A book launch that runs a promo and gets 200 sales in one day, but then nothing else for the week, will not perform as well as a book that gets the same number of downloads over the course of a ten-day period.

 Slow, steady traffic and a long-term plan is the way to succeed with your book.